 Things like rarity, popularity, and condition all play an enormous role in the overall value of a watch and are the reasons for some of the sky-high costs associated with the likes of classic Daytona, GMT-Master, and Submariner references.
 But what about those names from the brand which have traditionally been lost in the shadows of their more illustrious stablemates?

 There has long been a small medley of pieces collectively thought of as the ‘forgotten Rolex watches’ that are expertly built but underrated, and that have never enjoyed as much of the limelight as the brand’s big hitters.
 Watches such as the Air-King, Explorer, and Oyster Perpetual all qualify, but perhaps the most interesting, and unusual model – both from a collector and investment standpoint is the Rolex Milgauss.

 What is the Rolex Milgauss?

 Those other models all had highly attractive backstories or target markets; the Explorer was made to celebrate the conquering of Everest, the Submariner catered to the new craze for scuba diving, the GMT was for pilots and those traveling to exotic places, and the Day-Date was worn by leaders of industries, or countries.
-Next to all that, the Milgauss’s party piece was somewhat less exciting.
+Next to all that, the history of the Rolex Milgauss was somewhat less exciting.
 It was designed for scientists, medical technicians, and those who worked in the presence of strong magnetic fields, the number one foe of mechanical watches.